Keyboard shortcuts

 Payment Flow

 The server implements a two-step HTTP payment flow based on the x402 protocol (V2).
-The flow differs slightly depending on whether the table uses per-row or fixed pricing.
+The exact flow differs slightly depending on whether a table uses per-row, fixed, or metadata pricing.
+This document describes the flow from the server’s side.

 Pricing Flow